Garshasp I of Shirvan: Reign

 He ruled during a time in Shirvanshah history that scholarship has referred to "a period of total confusion", due to the lack of written records and contradictory numismatic evidence.
 Garshasp's reign started sometime after 1203, while recent evidence suggests that Farrukhzad I did not rule beyond 1225.
 An inscription from a tower in Mardakan mentions both Farrukhzad I and Garshasp, crediting the latter with the construction of the tower.
 The Armenian-American historian Dickran Kouymjian suggests that they may have ruled in different parts of the kingdom, with Farrukhzad I most likely ruling in Baku, which is close to Mardakan.

 In 1225, the Khwarazmshah Jalal al-Din Mangburni (r.
 1220–1231) demanded that Garshasp pay him a tribute identical to the one the Shirvanshah Fariburz I (r.
 1063–1096) had paid the Seljuk ruler Malik-Shah I (r.
 1072–1092) over a century ago.

 Based on numismatic evidence, it was initially suggested that Garshasp did not rule after 1225.
 However, new evidence suggests that Garshasp's reign was longer.
 The numismatist Blau discovered a unique coin with the name of Garshasp, and which mentions the Abbasid caliph al-Mustansir I, who ruled from 1226 to 1242.
 Moreover, a newly found inscription from another tower in Mardakan suggests that Garshasp was still living by 1233/34, and perhaps also still ruling.
 This new evidence suggests that Garshasp ruled jointly with his son Fariburz III.
-Fariburz may ruled an area outside the capital until his fathers death.
+Fariburz may have ruled an area outside the capital until his father's death.
 Another theory is that Fariburz was given control over the central government by Garshasp, who withdrew to Baku region.

+Family

+He was succeeded by his son Fariburz III who may have deposed him.
 According to The Georgian Chronicles, around 1223 an unnamed Shirvanshah asked for the hand of the Georgian princess Rusudan, the sister of the king of Georgia, George IV (r.
 1213–1223).
 The proposal was accepted, but was soon cancelled due to George IV's death, which occurred while he was en route to the ceremony.
-The unnamed Shirvanshah may have been Garshasp, Fariburz III or Farrukhzad I.
+The unnamed Shirvanshah may have been Garshasp, Fariburz III or Farrukhzad I. According to another source, a younger son of Garshasp - who was sent to Georgian court to be baptized and raised as a consort to Gurju Khatun in 1222 - Jalal al-Din Sultanshah was captured by Khwarazmshah Jalal al-Din Mangburni in 1226, circumcised was given Gustasfi as a fief.